Supervised learning for robust quantum control in composite-pulse systems: Supervised Learning Model

+Figure~\ref{generalization_width}(a) shows the average infidelity of population inversion as a function of the sampling boundary for different pulse numbers, where the samples are uniformly drawn from the interval $[0,\epsilon'_+]$ with the prime notation added to $\epsilon_+$ to distinguish the sampling boundary from the error boundary.
+We can observe that the average infidelity is particularly small when the sampling range is small; see $\epsilon'_+<0.2$.
+This indicates that the generalization ability is very strong within the small sampling range.
+As the sampling boundary increases, the average infidelity tends to increase on the whole, signifying that a large sampling range is not conducive to obtaining high fidelity of quantum operations.

-In Fig.~\ref{generalization_width}(a), we show the relationship between the robust width $W(\xi)$ and the sampling boundary $\epsilon'_+$, where error threshold $\xi$ is equal to $10^{-4}$.
-In cases where the sampling range is not particularly large, e.g., $\epsilon'_+\leq0.2$, the robust width does not vary greatly depending on the number of pulses.
+In Fig.~\ref{generalization_width}(b), we show the relationship between the robust width $W(\xi)$ and the sampling boundary $\epsilon'_+$, where the threshold $\xi$ is equal to $10^{-4}$.
+First, within a small sampling boundary, e.g., $\epsilon'_+<0.2$ in Fig.~\ref{generalization_width}(b), there is not much improvement in the robust width when increasing the pulse number or sampling range, implying that the phase parameters are not properly trained.
 This is mainly due to the fact that the sampling range is too narrow to effectively represent all errors.
-As a result, although complex models may possess strong generalization abilities, they are prone to overfitting, a phenomenon of overlearning on the training samples.
-To overcome the overfitting phenomenon and enhance the robustness against errors over a broader range, we require to either expand the sampling range or change the sampling method (e.g., employing the Gaussian distribution to consider a small amount of errors with large magnitude) to have more representative samples.
+As a result, although complex models may possess strong generalization ability, they are overlearning on the training set.
+To avoid this, we can either expand the sampling range or change the sampling method [e.g., employing the Gaussian distribution to consider a small amount of errors (samples) with large magnitude].

-Broadly speaking, for a given pulse number, the robust width exhibits a positive correlation with an escalation of the sampling range; see also in Fig.~\ref{generalization_width}(a).
-While the sampling range exceeds a certain threshold, the robust width drops sharply.
-The main reason lies in the fact that, in such circumstances, this model may appear underfitting, a phenomenon in which the model inadequately fits the training samples.
-Hence, it is necessary to select a suitable sampling range to maximize the generalization ability of this model prior to the onset of underfitting.
-On the other hand, the threshold of the sampling range varies depending on the number of pulses; see distinct positions of the maximum robust width in Fig.~\ref{generalization_width}(a).
-Remarkably, increasing the pulse number leads to an increase in the sampling range, verifying that a more sophisticated model tends to possess a stronger generalization ability.
+For a given pulse number, the robust width mainly exhibits a positive correlation when increasing the sampling range; see Fig.~\ref{generalization_width}(b).
+While the sampling boundary exceeds a certain threshold, the robust width drops sharply, because the average infidelity becomes relatively large in such circumstance.
+Finally, the threshold of the sampling range varies depending on the number of pulses; see $\epsilon'_5$, $\epsilon'_7$, and $\epsilon'_9$ in Fig.~\ref{generalization_width}(b).
+In particular, increasing the pulse number leads to an increase in both the threshold range and robust width.